Application Forms, Deadlines and Fees

 Public Hearings and Notifications

 Click here to view the public hearing and notification requirements for the above applications (this is derived from Sub-Section 9.3.4A of the UDC).
+Meetings can be viewed on the Division of Planning and Development's YouTube channel here.

 Some of the applications above require a sign to be posted on the site, according to Section 9.3.4A of the UDC (look for the items with an "SP" indicated under the column entitled "Sign Posted").
 Section 9.3.4C of the UDC explains the sign posting requirements, which also requires the applicant to fill out and sign an affidavit and take a photograph of the sign on the site.
 Download templates of the sign in a PowerPoint document.

-A list of firms and individuals who frequently provide assistance with the filing of applications with the Office of Planning and Development.
+Click here to view a list of firms and individuals who frequently provide assistance with the filing of applications with the Office of Planning and Development.
 If you would like your firm to be added to this list, please contact Josh Whitehead.

 Deadlines and Fees